heroiclabs/nakama-docs/docs/install-docker-quickstart.md

     Make sure to change the line highlighted above to the correct path and restart Nakama.

-You can put your Lua scripts in the `/modules` directory and restart Nakama using `docker-compose --restart`.
+You can put your Lua scripts in the `/modules` directory and restart Nakama using `docker-compose restart`.

 ### Configuration